waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Training**: Grind on Route 35 tall grass.
 Avoid Grass-types (Oddish) due to 4x weakness.
 - **Goal**: Reach Lv 18-20 for Whitney.
 Magnitude is learned at Lv 16.
 - **Time Tracking**: Started training at Turn 3932.
-- Taught TM04 (Rollout) to GNEISS (Turn 3937).
-Rollout is in the 4th move slot.
+- Attempted to teach TM04 (Rollout) to GNEISS, but tool failed and used Sweet Scent instead (Turn 3937).
+Rollout NOT yet taught.